Caring For Your Baby's Teeth

 Your baby will start getting their first teeth at around 6 months.
 These first teeth will help your baby to eat and speak well.
 Healthy baby teeth usually mean healthy adult teeth too, so it's important that you look after your baby's first teeth.

 As soon as your baby's teeth start to show, start brushing.
-Use a small, soft brush and a smear of regular-strength fluoride toothpaste twice a day.
+Use a small, soft brush and a half-pea size amount of regular-strength fluoride toothpaste twice a day.
 One brushing should be at night before your baby goes to bed.

 Use fluoride toothpaste